Blog | Personal Finance

 Basic accounting is all fine and good, but it won’t matter if you can balance a checkbook or update a savings ledger if you don’t know how money flows in and out of your life.

-A financial statement is often an intimidating thing, but at Rich Dad, we’ve made it as simple as possible.
+A financial statement is often an intimidating thing, but at Rich Dad, it’s been made as simple as possible.
 There are four quadrants: income, expenses, assets and liabilities.

 blank fin statement